vitorms99/MorphologyExtractor/docs/source/functions/MEGG_metrics.rst

 The analysis is based on the symmetry of vector pairs within the gradient field.
 G2 increases with asymmetry and is particularly sensitive to distortions in shape or internal structure.

-To use this metric, instantiate the :class:`mex.Metrics_module.GPA` class with an image and an optional segmentation mask:
+To use this metric, instantiate the :class:`galmex.Metrics_module.GPA` class with an image and an optional segmentation mask:

 .. code-block:: python

-    from mex.Metrics_module import GPA
+    from galmex.Metrics_module import GPA

     gpa = GPA(
         image=clean_mini,